 11.1.1 Validation of Initial Opt-In Entity Assignments

 (1) The Opt-In Entity shall notify ERCOT via email when the transactions to create the Opt-In ESI IDs have been submitted and accepted in the ERCOT System.
-After receiving notification, ERCOT shall perform three additional reviews to ensure all ESI IDs are set up in accordance with the appropriate Profile Decision Tree:
+After receiving notification, ERCOT shall perform three additional reviews to ensure all ESI IDs are set up in accordance with Section 20, Profile Decision Tree:

 (a) ERCOT will compare each ESI ID and Load Profile ID assignment in the ERCOT database with the previously approved initial Load Profile Type;

-(b) ERCOT will validate that Weather Zone assignment is consistent with the appropriate Profile Decision Tree; and
+(b) ERCOT will validate that Weather Zone assignment is consistent with Section 20; and

 (c) ERCOT shall validate Load Profile Group assignment for Residential and Business ESI IDs by using the Premise Type field in ERCOT’s registration database.
 The Residential Load Profile Group must match the Residential Premise Type in the registration database.
 The Business Load Profile Group must match either the Small Non-Residential or Large Non-Residential Premise Type in the registration database.